XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

 ## Affinity & antiAffinity

-This is similar to "nodeSelector" bur greatly enhances the types of constraints you can express.
+This is similar to `nodeSelector` bur greatly enhances the types of constraints you can express.

 1. The affinity/anti-affinity language is more expressive.
 The language offers more matching rules.
 2. Rules can be "preferred" rather than a hard requirement, so if the scheduler can't satisfy it, the pod will still be scheduled